-- If your DSL or Cable modem has a ready light make sure it is on.
-This indicates modem is communication properly over DSL or Cable network. - If modem is able to report status use that information to verify the physical connection to the ISP is working correctly. - If you use DSL and also have POTS check the telephone.
-If you have Cable and TV check the TV.
-If both are not working problem is most likely with the physical wiring to your location. - If your ISP uses PPPoE (typically DSL) make sure it accepted your authentication credentials.
-If account uses DHCP try to disconnect and renew the address. - If you need to change modems many ISPs bind the account to modem's MAC address or limit customer to a single DHCP lease.
+- If your DSL modem, Cable modem or fiber ONT has a ready light make sure it is on.
+This indicates modem is communication properly over DSL or Cable network. - If modem is able to report status use that information to verify the physical connection to the ISP is working correctly. - If your ISP uses PPPoE (typically DSL) make sure it accepted your authentication credentials.
+If account uses DHCP try to disconnect and renew the address.

+- If you need to change modems many ISPs bind the account to modem's MAC address or limit customer to a single DHCP lease.
 If connection is bound to DHCP turn off the modem long enough the DHCP lease to expire.
 If the service is bound to the MAC either clone the old MAC on the new modem or contact the ISP to reset the line. - Ping a stable site like DSLRreports.com that does not block ICMP Echo (Ping).
 If Ping cannot resolve host name you may be experiencing a temporary DNS problem.
 Try Pinging the site by IP address.
 As of December 2019 DSLreports.com IPv4 address is: 64.91.255.98.
 If you can ping site by IP address but not URL you have identified a DNS problem.
 If site is not accessible by address there is a bigger problem. - If you suspect a problem with your ISP's DNS resolver trying using one of the free DNS services and plug it into your computer.
 I use Google's 8.8.8.8 just because it is easy to remember. - If you are able to reach some web sites but not others it may be a problem with the site itself.
 The Uptrends is a handy way to test web site availability. - Perform a Trace route (tracert) in Windows) a stable site.
 This will give you an idea if your ISP is experiencing congestion (high ping), or is unable to route to the remote host.
 It is not uncommon to have sites temporally "disappear" after a major fiber cut as routers try to route around failure.
 Ping time should gradually increase with hop count and distance.
 Sudden unexplained increase typically means there is congestion at that or the previous hop. - If you are experiencing slow internet access doesn't hurt to try rebooting your modem. - If you have DSL or dialup and are experiencing slowness, temporally connect modem directly to Telephone Company NID test jack.
 This disconnects inside wiring.
-If speed improves inside wiring or equipment is interfering with your internet access. - Sites like DSLReports have tools to continuously monitor connection quality.
+If speed improves inside wiring or equipment is interfering with your internet access.